top of page

 All our units are supported by an online learning management system – Moodle.

-We use a range of assessment tasks at CIHE to help you monitor your learning – quizzes, group work, case-studies and scenario-based activities, reports and exams.
-Throughout the course, achievement of unit and course learning outcomes will be assessed through a range of formative and summative assessment activities.
 Lecturers will aim to provide timely and constructive feedback to support the success of students in the achievement of learning outcomes and to acquire the necessary attributes that will distinguish them as a graduate of the Institute.

 PROFESSIONAL ACCREDITATION

-CIHE is pleased to announce that our Bachelor of Accounting is accredited by Chartered Accountants ANZ and CPA Australia
+CIHE is pleased to announce that our Bachelor of Accounting is accredited by Chartered Accountants ANZ and CPA Australia.

 INDICATIVE STUDENT NUMBERS